 5726 N. 75th Avenue, Glendale

 Tolmachoff Farms is another great option on the west side!
 They have a petting zoo, a train ride, a mini corn maze for toddlers, a haunted corn maze, and play areas.
-Admission is $12/person, ages 2 and under are free.
-Extra charges for the train ride.
-They have a discount coupon available online.
-Check the Tolachoff Farms web site for details and directions.
+Read our review here!
+Admission is $15/person, ages 2 and under are free.

 We have been asked by our readers for recommendations on the best pumpkin patch in the Phoenix area.
 First, which one is closest to you?
 We recommend checking out that location, for the sake of convenience.
 (We always go to MacDonald’s Ranch in Scottsdale for this reason!)
 Make it a weekend family event, or meet up with friends for a playdate.